anchowdhury89/anchowdhury89.github.io/_pages/about.md

 One of our main technical contributions here is a general-purpose classical algorithm to estimate a quantity within multiplicative error.
 Given a procedure to estimate a quantity within adjustable additive error, our algorithm can simply iterate this multiple times and get a multiplicative estimate.

 I gave a talk about this paper at TQC 2020, linked below.
-<iframe width="480" height="270" src="https://www.youtube.com/embed/sc_rWyCVZRY?start=17161" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="480" height="270" src="https://www.youtube.com/embed/sc_rWyCVZRY?start=17161" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe> -->

 &nbsp;

 Academic history
 ======
-Before joining IQC, I did a postdoc at the Universit&#x00E9; de Sherbrooke in the group of David Poulin.
+Before joining IQC, I did a brief postdoc at the Universit&#x00E9; de Sherbrooke in the group of David Poulin.

 I got my PhD in 2019 from the University of New Mexico in Albuquerque, under the guidance of [Rolando Somma](https://sites.google.com/site/rolandodsom/).
 I was a member of the [Center for Quantum Information and Control (CQuIC)](https://cquic.unm.edu/) and also spent a year working at the [Theoretical Division at Los Alamos National Laboratory](https://www.lanl.gov/org/ddste/aldsc/theoretical/index.php) as a Graduate Research Assistant.